Dezhou: Industry

 A new industrial zone hailed as the "Solar Valley" is being built for experimenting with clean-energy urban projects and massive use of household utilities such as solar-powered water-heaters.
 The Washington Post describes Dezhou's Solar Valley as the "clean-tech version of Silicon Valley".

 Nowadays one of the biggest and most famous industries in Dezhou is solar energy industry, with two main corporations included—Himin Group (皇明集团) and its partner Ecco Solar Group (亿家能集团).
 Dezhou increased its international reputation when it was selected to follow previous hosts, Daegu, South Korea (2004), Oxford, UK (2006) and Adelaide, Australia (2008) as host of the 2010 International Solar City Congress.
 Himin Group has developed into the world's largest solar water heater manufacturer and is also discovering new areas such as photoelectricity.

 Greenpeace China cited Dezhou in May 2009 as an example of how renewable energy can become a more common reality throughout the world.

 Dezhou houses the world's largest solar-powered office building, covering around 75,000 square meters.
 Dezhou also has semiconductor and sports equipment manufacturing industries.
 China's largest seasoning production base is located in Laoling, Dezhou.

 The sports industry is an emerging industry in Dezhou, mainly focusing on the production of fitness equipment and sports equipment, competitive bicycle manufacturing, etc., mainly led by Laoling and Ningjin.

 Dezhou is also rapidly developing its semiconductor industry and has introduced many advanced semiconductor companies.

+Dezhou is home to more than 10 A-share listed companies, with over half of them located in county-level regions.
+These listed enterprises span various industries, particularly concentrated in the industrial sector, including several manufacturing companies listed on the A-share main board.

+Dezhou's 12 recognized export brand enterprises are distributed across key industrial hubs including Decheng District, Yucheng, Laoling, Qihe, Lingcheng, Pingyuan, and Ningjin, reflecting the city's diverse manufacturing base in equipment, chemicals, food processing, textiles, and new materials while strengthening its transition from product exports to globally competitive brands.